Songs of Autumn from the Heian Period (1932)

 description: Akira Ifukube's first known attempt at composition,

 scored for mezzo-soprano and piano.
-Believed lost for over 80 years,
+Believed lost for over eighty

-it received its first known public performance in July 2016 at the
+years, it received its first known public performance in July 2016

 Brief description: Work for solo guitar, inspired

 description: Work for solo

 pesante).
 Piano Suite was performed by Gino Gorini at the Venice